 My interviewee was at least contemplative and nice about by minor editorial.
 She said she respected my position and would remember it.
 Ha!
 Hopefully she’s remembering in a positive way.

 Enjoy a coffee and consider this topic for a while.
 If it resonates within you then please take action the next time you have a chance.
+Reach out to me if you’ve had a similar encounter.
 People, let’s go build something awesome today!